top of page

 The Cost of Shopping Elsewhere

+Wellington must also do a better job supporting small businesses.
 Local business owners say opening or expanding in Wellington is often slowed by unnecessary barriers and added costs.

 We need to: